-Over 30 of the Best Cozumel Restaurants in 2023
+Over 30 of the Best Cozumel Restaurants in 2024 – Foodie Finds

-It’s weird to catch myself raving about Cozumel’s food scene ahead of the diving when I’m describing (er…rubbing it in) to my friends about living here.
-My early trips to Cozumel were 100% for diving, and of course it’s still THE thing.
+My early trips to Cozumel were 100% for diving, and food options were secondary.
 But after spending so much time here, my city foodie roots took over.

-I had to go beyond those other “best of” guidebook listings and find out where to eat in Cozumel’s best restaurants for myself.
+I had to hit the streets, go beyond tripadvisor and those other “best of” guidebook listings, and find out the best places to eat in Cozumel for myself.

-Cozumel is naturally home to a wide range of excellent traditional Mexican restaurants, from established fine dining experienc also include modern Mexican fusion cuisine, high-quality Italian eateries, beach-front surf-and-turfs, Brazilian grill houses, and some funky international spots for vegetarian, bao, Indian, and sushi, and more.
+Cozumel has a wide range of excellent restaurants, from traditional Mexican fine dining restaurants to tasty tacos.
+The local food scene goes well beyond Mexican cuisine, too.
+You’ll enjoy modern Mexican fusion cuisines, high-quality Italian eateries, beach-front seafood stands, Brazilian grill houses, and even some funky international food spots for vegetarian, Indonesian, Indian, stellar sushi, and more.

-The variety makes me always look forward to discovering new things, and the consistent quality and sheer yumminess of it all does not disappoint.
+The variety makes me always look forward to discovering new things, and the consistent quality and sheer yumminess of it all never disappoints.

-When researching where to eat in Cozumel, you’ll find an impressively diverse food scene in Cozumel, now including hip outdoor food courts, diet-specialty services (think vegan, keto, and paleo), and a wide variety of international cuisines, including Indonesian, Indian, Brazilian, Chinese, pizza, burgers, seafood, vegetarian, French pastries, artisan ice cream, fine chocolates, and more.
+When researching where to eat in Cozumel, you’ll find an impressively diverse food scene, now including hip outdoor food courts, diet-specialty services (think vegan, keto, and paleo), and a wide variety of international cuisines, including Indonesian, Indian, Brazilian, Chinese, pizza, burgers, seafood, vegetarian, French pastries, artisan ice cream, fine chocolates, and more.

-This overview of Cozumel’s best restaurants will give you a quick taste and some top picks of what and where to eat while you’re visiting.
+This overview of Cozumel’s best restaurants will give you a quick taste and some top picks of what and where to eat the most delicious food while you’re visiting.

 You can enjoy lots of these suggestions on a budget, while others are more elevated sit-down establishments, very worthy of serious special occasions.